 July 8, 1932.
 [H. J. Res.
 462.]
-[Pub, Res., No. 35.]
+[Pub.
+Res., No. 35.]

-Making an appropriation to provide transportation to their homes for veterans of the World War temperarily quartered in the District of Columbia.
+Making an appropriation to provide transportation to their homes for veterans of the World War temporarily quartered in the District of Columbia.

 World War veterans.
-Appropriation for, to revide transportation rom District of Columnia to their homes.
+Appropriation for, to provide transportation from District of Columbia to their homes.
 Post, p.
 701.

 Procise.
-Credited as a lean.

-Resolved by the Senate and House of Representatives of the United States of America in Congress assembled, That to enable the Administrator of Veterans' Affairs, upon the request of any honorably discharged veteran of the World War, temporarily quartered in the District of Columbia, who is desirous of returning to his home, to provide such veteran with railroad transportation thereto prior to July 15, 1982, together with travel subsistence at the rate of 75 cents per day, there is hereby appropriated, out of any money in the Treasury not otherwise appropriated, the sum of \$100,000: Provided, That all amounts expended under this appropriation in behalf of any veteran shall constitute a lean without interest which, if not repaid to the United States, shall be deducted from any amounts payable to such veteran on his adjusted-service certificate.
+Credited as a loan.
+Resolved by the Senate and House of Representatives of the United States of America in Congress assembled.
+That to enable the Administrator of Veterans' Affairs, upon the request of any honorably discharged veteran of the World War, temporarily quartered in the District of Columbia, who is desired of returning to his home, to provide such veteran with railroad transportation thereto prior to July 15, 1932, together with travel subsistence at the rate of 75 cents per day, there is hereby appropriated, out of any money in the Treasury not otherwise appropriated, the sum of \$100,000: Provided, That all amounts expended under this appropriation in behalf of any veteran shall constitute a lean without interest which, if not repaid to the United States, shall be deducted from any amounts payable to such veteran on his adjusted-service certificate.